Open Water Swimming Mastery: Conquering Your Fear and Building Speed

 Pre-Race Preparation

 Walk the swim start area the day before if possible.
 Identify the start line, first buoy, swim course layout, and exit.
-Know exactly where you’re going before the chaos of race morning.
+Know exactly where you are going before the chaos of race morning.

 The Chaotic First Minutes

 Mass swim starts are intense.
 Bodies everywhere, arms and legs colliding, limited visibility, heart rate spiking.
-Expect this and don’t panic when it happens.
+Expect this and do not panic when it happens.

 Start slightly easier than race pace.
 The first 100-200 meters will feel fast regardless because of adrenaline and crowd pressure.
 Settle into your rhythm rather than sprinting off the line.

 If hit or grabbed, keep swimming.
 Contact is normal and rarely intentional.
 Getting upset wastes energy and focus.
-A tap on the feet is often a sign someone wants to pass—let them go if they’re faster.
+A tap on the feet is often a sign someone wants to pass – let them go if they are faster.

 Find clear water as quickly as practical.
 Sometimes this means sprinting briefly to get ahead of a pack; sometimes it means easing off to let a pack pass.
 Clean water is faster than fighting through a crowd.